Azure/azure-sdk-for-js/sdk/notificationhubs/notification-hubs/README.md

 The following subpaths are exposed:

-- `@azure/notification-hubs/client` - The main entry point for the client via `clientFromConnectionString`
+- `@azure/notification-hubs/client` - The main entry point for the client via `createClientContext`
 - `@azure/notification-hubs/client/*` - The client methods such as `getInstallation` or `sendNotification`
 - `@azure/notification-hubs/models/installation` - The installation models and factory methods.
 - `@azure/notification-hubs/models/notification` - The notification models and factory methods.